JanisGeise/sparseSpatialSampling/README.md

 An [example jobscript](https://github.com/JanisGeise/sparseSpatialSampling/blob/main/example_jobscript) for the [Barnard](https://compendium.hpc.tu-dresden.de/jobs_and_resources/barnard/) HPC of TU Dresden is provided.

-### Performing an SVD (TODO: update)
+### Performing an SVD
-Once the grid is generated and a field is interpolated, an SVD from this field can be computed:
+Once the grid is generated and a field is interpolated, e.g., an SVD from this field can be computed:

+    # import function for computing SVD (optional)
+    from s_cube.utils import compute_svd

     # instantiate DataLoader
-    loader = DataLoader()
+    dataloader = DataLoader(load_direcotry, file_name)

     # load the data matrix from the HDF5 file
-    loader.load_data(path_to_the_hdf5_file, file_name, field_name)
+    data_amtrix = dataloader.load_snapshots(field_name)

-    # compute the SVD
+    # compute the SVD using the provided function, alternativley other libraries etc. can be used
-    loader.compute_svd()
+    s, U, V = compute_svd(dm_u, dataloader.weights, rank)

+    # instantiate a datawriter
+    datawriter = Datawriter(save_directory, file_name)

+    # write the grid using the dataloader
+    datawriter.write_grid(dataloader)

+    # write the modes (here for a scalar field)
+    for i in range(n_modes):
+      datawriter.write_data(f"mode_{i + 1}", group="constant", data=U[:, i].squeeze())

+    # write the rest as tensor (not referenced in XDMF file anyway)
+    datawriter.write_data("V", group="constant", data=V)
+    datawriter.write_data("s", group="constant", data=s)

+    # write XDMF file for visualizing the modes
+    datawriter.write_xdmf_file()

+Alternatively, a wrapper function located in `examples/s3_for_cylinder2D.py` can be used for convinience as:

+    from s3_for_cylinder2D import write_svd_s_cube_to_file

-    # write the results of the SVD to HDF5 & XDMF
+    # compute SVD on grid generated by S^3 and export the results to HDF5 & XDMF
-    loader.write_data(save_path, save_name)
+    write_svd_s_cube_to_file(field_names, save_path, save_name, new_file, n_modes)

-The modes, singular values and mode coefficients are saved in an extra HDF5 and XDMF file.
-The singular values and mode coefficients are not referenced in the XDMF file.
-The singular values as well as the mode coefficients are saved in full whereas the modes are only saved up to the optimal rank (if not specified otherwise).
+In all cases, the singular values and mode coefficients are not referenced in the XDMF file since they don't match the size of the field.
 Prior to performing the SVD, the fields are weighted with the cell areas to improve the accuracy and comparability.
+The `Datawriter` class can be used to write other data to HDF5 and XDMF as well (here only shown for an SVD).

 ## General notes
 ### Memory requirements